dbroadhurst/env2js/README.md

 # env2js

-env2js is a straight forward way to add a config settings to your frontend application using environment variables.
+env2js is a straight forward way to add config settings to your frontend application using environment variables.
 This comes in especially handy when you are setting up your services for docker using environment variables and want to use the same variables for your app config.

 ### Installing